CherryKeyslam/Auto-Colouring-Page-Completer/README.md

 - 800x800 resolution

-- colouring pages with fixed borders
+- colouring pages with fixed, dark borders

-- asymmetrical images.

 To operate it: